Avnshrai/helm-chart/prometheus/README.md

 This chart allows you to set your custom affinity using the `XXX.affinity` parameter(s).
 Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

-As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/main/bitnami/common#affinities) chart.
+As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [Coredge/common](https://github.com/Coredge/charts/tree/main/Coredge/common#affinities) chart.
 To do so, set the `XXX.podAffinityPreset`, `XXX.podAntiAffinityPreset`, or `XXX.nodeAffinityPreset` parameters.

 ### Integrate Prometheus and Alertmanager with Thanos

-You can integrate Prometheus & Alertmanager with Thanos using this chart and the [Bitnami Thanos chart](https://github.com/bitnami/charts/tree/main/bitnami/thanos) following the steps below:
+You can integrate Prometheus & Alertmanager with Thanos using this chart and the [Coredge Thanos chart](https://github.com/Coredge/charts/tree/main/Coredge/thanos) following the steps below:

 > Note: in this example we will use MinIO&reg; (subchart) as the Objstore.
 Every component will be deployed in the "monitoring" namespace.